DNIStream/dni.website/README.md

 The solution relies heavily on a number of configuration values and secret keys for API integration.
 These keys are *not* pushed to the repository, but are accessed from a local `.env` file on the developer's machine, and within the CI / CD pipeline.
 All APIs are configured with both development and production keys with the relevant security restrictions (IP, referrer etc).
 Please speak to [Chris Sebok](https://github.com/Bidthedog) if you need access to these keys, though you can set up and configure your own if you are forking this repository to create a similar website.

 A number of helper scripts are included to facilitate the setup of a development environment on a Windows box.
-Docker is **not** used for development, but can be configured for "local production" testing.
+Docker is **not** used for development, but can be configured for local testing & debugging of production deployment.

-The local development scripts **and** local docker production deployment testing require a `.env` file to be created in the repository root with the following contents (sensitive info redacted):
+Both the local development environment **and** the local docker deployment testing environments require a `.env` file to be created in the repository root with the following contents (sensitive info redacted):

 ##### Production values
 ```
+IMAGE_PREFIX=docker.pkg.github.com/dnistream/dni.website/
 BUILD_ENVIRONMENT=prod
 ASPNETCORE_ENVIRONMENT=Production
 CAPTCHA_KEY=<REDACTED>